Yellow journalism has been a controversial topic in the history of media.

 What is the Impact of Yellow Journalism?

-Journalism is a serious profession that holds those in power to scrutiny and relays essential information to the masses for awareness so that the people can make informed decisions.
+Journalism is a serious profession that holds those in power to scrutiny and relays essential information to the masses for awareness so that people can make informed decisions.

 In a democracy, the value of objective and fair journalism cannot be overstated.